jyablonski/doqs/src/content/docs/services/rest_api.md

 ## Auth

-The REST API uses JWT (JSON Web Tokens) for authentication and authorization.
+The REST API uses JWT (JSON Web Token) for authentication and authorization.

 - The `/token` endpoint is used when users attempt to log in.
-- Upon successful authentication, the API returns a JWT that is used for subsequent requests.
+- After validating the user's credentials, the API returns a JWT that is used for subsequent requests.

 User information, including the password, is stored in the database.
 The password is securely hashed and combined with a random salt for enhanced security.

+- This approach eliminates the need for third-party user data management

 ### User Roles
 - A role is associated with each user in the database.
 - There are two types of roles: